Cowboy Bebop: Streaming

 Netflix acquired the streaming rights to the original anime, with all 26 episodes available worldwide as of October 21, 2021.
-The series is also available on Hulu and Funimation in the United States.
+As of October 21, 2023, the show is unavailable in the United States and Canada.
+The series is available on Hulu and Funimation in the United States.
 On March 1, 2022, the anime became available on Crunchyroll to consolidate both Funimation and Wakanim into the service.

 Related media

 Manga

-Two Cowboy Bebop manga series adaptations have been released, both published by Kadokawa Shoten and serialized in Asuka Fantasy DX.
-The first manga series, titled Cowboy Bebop: Shooting Star and illustrated by Cain Kuga, was serialized from October issue 1997, before the anime series' release, to July issue 1998.
-It was collected into two volumes in 1998, the first one in May and the second one in September.
-The second manga series, simply titled Cowboy Bebop and illustrated by Yutaka Nanten, was serialized from November issue 1998 to March issue 2000.
-It was collected into three volumes, the first two in April and October 1999 and the third one in April 2000.
+Two Cowboy Bebop manga series adaptations have been released, both published by Kadokawa Shoten and serialized in Kadokawa Corporation's shōjo manga magazine Asuka Fantasy DX.
+The first manga series, titled Cowboy Bebop: Shooting Star and illustrated by Cain Kuga, was serialized from October 1997, before the anime series' release, to July 1998.
+It was collected into two tankōbon volumes in 1998, the first one in May and the second one in September.
+The second manga series, simply titled Cowboy Bebop and illustrated by Yutaka Nanten, was serialized from November 1998 to March 2000.
+It was collected into three volumes, the first two in April and October 1999, and the third one in April 2000.
 Both manga series were licensed by Tokyopop for release in North America.

 Video games

 A Cowboy Bebop video game, developed and published by Bandai, was released in Japan for the PlayStation on May 14, 1998.
 A PlayStation 2 video game, Cowboy Bebop: Tsuioku no Serenade, was released in Japan on August 25, 2005, and an English version had been set for release in North America.
-However, in January 2007, IGN reported that the release had likely been cancelled, speculating that it did not survive Bandai's merger with Namco to Bandai Namco Games.
+However, in January 2007, IGN reported that the release had likely been cancelled, speculating that it did not survive Bandai's merger with Namco to form Bandai Namco Games.